THE BEST ONLINE BIKE STORES

-To see how the 90 stores I’ve followed performed, I looked up each them on Trustpilot and/or Google, and on the stores’ own web sites to see if they publish and promote service ratings from these or some of the other services.
+To see how the nearly 100 stores I follow perform, I look up each on TrustPilot and Google Customer Reviews, and on the stores’ own web sites to see if they publish and promote service ratings from these or some of the other services.
 A lot of fun, I know.
-And to think I could have spent those hours training!
+And to think I could have spent those hours riding!

 Anyway, it usually wasn’t hard to draw the line as to which stores to recommend and which to let work on their service performance with other customers.

-If a store’s rating is less than 4 stars out of 5 (or 8 out of 10 as some rated them), I draw the line and won’t recommend you buy anything from that store.
+If a store’s rating is less than 4 stars out of 5 on Google or 8 out of 10 on TrustPilot, I draw the line and won’t recommend you buy anything from that store.
 It’s not a store I want to shop at (or want to recommend you do), no matter whether they have the wheelset or component or anything that I can’t find anywhere else or if they have it priced lower than other stores that also carry it.
 It’s just not worth the risk.
 There are too many other good stores out there.

-Unfortunately, there are handful of well known, online cycling stores in some of the 8 types of stores described above that fall below the line I’ve drawn.
-I haven’t mentioned those in the section above, they aren’t stores I’ll be buying from anytime soon.
+Unfortunately, there are a handful of well-known, online cycling stores that fall below the line I’ve drawn.
+I haven’t mentioned those in the section above; they aren’t stores I’ll be buying from anytime soon.
 I recommend you don’t either.

 Frankly, I don’t understand why stores wouldn’t ask their customers to rate them unless they know they are really underperforming.
 To be a successful online store today, you really need to have customers love you and to be showing you the love in ratings and on social media.

-I also don’t have any customer experience or service reports on the bike gear companies who sell through their own web stores.
+I also don’t have any customer experience or service reports on the bike, wheelset and other gear companies who sell through their own web stores.
 I have had very good experiences with those whose products I’ve recommended (Stages and Powertap specifically) but I am just one customer.
-I’d love for these companies who are selling direct to get some feedback and post it or encourage their customers to go to Trustpilot or Reseller Ratings and post reviews.
+I’d love for these companies who sell direct to get some feedback and post it or encourage their customers to go to TrustPilot and post reviews.

 When it comes to cycling gear, eBay Cycling and Amazon are really just ginormous storefronts that take and pass orders onto independent sellers and bike gear makers who fulfill them.
 I only link to sellers on eBay who have achieved their “Top Rated Seller” rating and at Amazon to those getting 4 out of 5 stars from customer reviews against a set of stated criteria.